harshaninv/recipe_app/README.md

 # recipe_app

-🍽️ Recipe App – Flutter
+## 🍽️ Recipe App – Flutter

-This is a simple Recipe App built using Flutter as part of a screening assignment for a Flutter Developer position at Future Code Technology.
+This is a simple Recipe App built using Flutter.
 📱 Features:

-    Fetches a list of recipes using dummy API data
+- Fetches a list of recipes using dummy API data

-    Displays a clean and responsive UI
+- Displays a clean and responsive UI

-    Includes a detail screen for each recipe with more information
+- Includes a detail screen for each recipe with more information

-    Uses basic state management with setState
+- Uses basic state management with setState

-    Designed with user-friendly navigation and smooth interactions
+- Designed with user-friendly navigation and smooth interactions

 🛠️ Tech Stack:

-    Flutter
+- Flutter

-    Dart
+- Dart

-    Dummy JSON API for data fetching
+- Dummy JSON API for data fetching

 🎯 Purpose:

-This app was developed to demonstrate skills in Flutter development, UI design, API handling, and state management as part of a technical assignment.
+This app was developed to demonstrate skills in Flutter development, UI design, API handling, and state management.

 ## Getting Started